Fourteen-year-old second cousins, Dora

 Northwestern University.
 Mrs. Reynolds,

-person to try the crossing, made it to safety, but both girls
+reportedly the first person to try the crossing, made it to safety, but both girls

 died, either from flames or falling to the alley